linux-system-roles/network/README.md

 It is also possible to create generic profiles, by creating for example a profile with a certain IP configuration without activating the profile.
 To apply the configuration to the actual networking interface, use the `nmcli` commands on the target system.
-For each host, a list of networking profiles can be configured via the `network_connections` variable.

 **Warning**: The `network` role updates or creates all connection profiles on the target system as specified in the `network_connections` variable.
 Therefore, the `network` role removes options from the specified profiles if the options are only present on the system but not in the `network_connections` variable.
+Exceptions are mentioned below.

 Variables
 ---------